aaronnewmanj/Tune-List/README.md

 # Tune List
 Tune List is cross platform mobile app for recording keyboard-based music snippets and adding them to an in-app playlist.
 It was built using React Native, JavaScript, TypeScript, Node.js, and JSX (HTML based JavaScript).
-It utilizes local file storage for audio recording and saving, and linked lists for ordered playback.
+It utilizes local file storage for audio recording and saving, and doubly-linked list for ordered playback.

 ## Steps
 **1. Download Node.js and npm:**